 For Aquarius Ascendant, Venus rules the 4th house (Taurus) and the 9th house (Libra).
 The 4th is a Kendra and governs home, mother, comforts, and inner peace, while the 9th is the trikona of dharma.
 Both houses are auspicious by their own nature, and Venus's dual lordship here is structurally fortunate.

-The strongest Lakshmi Yoga for Aquarius Ascendant is Venus sitting in its own sign Libra in the 9th house itself.
-This satisfies own sign, own ruled house, and Trikona placement — the same triple condition that produces the strongest Lakshmi Yoga for Virgo.
+The strongest Venus-led Lakshmi Yoga for Aquarius Ascendant is Venus sitting in its own sign Libra in the 9th house itself.
+This satisfies own sign, own ruled house, and Trikona placement - the same triple condition that produces the strongest Venus-led form for Virgo.

 Pisces Ascendant: The Complicated Case

 Pisces Ascendant is sometimes mentioned as a Lakshmi Yoga lagna because Venus is exalted in Pisces.
 But Pisces Ascendant raises a complication: for Pisces Ascendant, Venus rules the 3rd house (Taurus) and the 8th house (Libra).
-Neither of these is the 9th house, so strict classical Lakshmi Yoga is not formed when Venus is exalted in Pisces in the Pisces-Ascendant chart, because the lordship requirement is not satisfied.
+Neither of these is the 9th house, so Lakshmi Yoga is not formed by exalted Venus alone in the Pisces-Ascendant chart.
+The actual 9th lord would still need to satisfy the classical rule.

 What such a chart does carry is an exalted Venus in the Lagna (1st house), which is a strong Kendra.
-This produces Malavya Yoga — one of the Pancha Mahapurusha Yogas — rather than classical Lakshmi Yoga.
-Malavya Yoga and Lakshmi Yoga share Venus as their central planet and have overlapping signatures (artistic refinement, beauty, social grace), but they are distinct yogas.
+This produces Malavya Yoga - one of the Pancha Mahapurusha Yogas - rather than classical Lakshmi Yoga.
+Malavya Yoga and the Venus-led Lakshmi reading share Venus as their central planet and have overlapping signatures (artistic refinement, beauty, social grace), but they are distinct yogas.

 The reason Pisces Ascendant is sometimes mentioned in the Lakshmi Yoga context is that the broader Venus-current is very strong there.
-The interpretive overlap is real even if the strict classical formation is not.
+The interpretive overlap is real even if the strict Venus-led formation is not present.
 A senior astrologer reading a Pisces-Ascendant chart with exalted Venus in Lagna will speak of Malavya Yoga directly but may also note that Venus is so strong that Lakshmi-like effects emerge regardless.
-The naming is technical; the effects are observable.
+The naming is technical.
+The effects are observable.

 Other Ascendants and Lakshmi-Like Patterns

-For ascendants other than Virgo and Aquarius, strict classical Lakshmi Yoga cannot form because Venus is not the 9th lord.
-However, Venus can produce Lakshmi-like patterns through other configurations: Venus in the 9th house regardless of lordship, Venus aspecting the 9th house from a Kendra, the 9th lord conjunct Venus, or Venus exalted in any Kendra.
+For ascendants other than Virgo and Aquarius, the Venus-as-9th-lord form cannot appear because Venus is not the 9th lord.
+However, strict Lakshmi Yoga may still form through the actual 9th lord of the chart, and Venus can produce Lakshmi-like patterns through other configurations: Venus in the 9th house regardless of lordship, Venus supporting the 9th lord, or Venus exalted in a Kendra.

-These are not technically Lakshmi Yoga in the Parashari sense, but they produce overlapping effects: refinement, grace, and dharma-aligned fortune.
-The senior reading distinguishes the strict classical form from the looser Venus-9th-house pattern by name and by predicted intensity, but acknowledges that the broader Venus-current in the dharma area can produce Lakshmi-like results in many charts.
+The looser Venus patterns are not automatically Lakshmi Yoga in the Parashari sense, but they produce overlapping effects: refinement, grace, and dharma-aligned fortune.
+The senior reading distinguishes the strict 9th-lord form from the Venus-special subset and the looser Venus-9th-house pattern by name and by predicted intensity, while acknowledging that the broader Venus-current in the dharma area can produce Lakshmi-like results in many charts.

 Dasha Timing and Activation